lalithbv/Python_Practice/README.md

 # Project 1: Tic Tac Toe

 This program does the following:
-1. Two players will be able to play the game (both sitting at the same computer)
+1. Two players will be able to play the game (both sitting at the same computer).
-2. The board will be printed out every time a player makes a move
+2. The board will be printed out every time a player makes a move.
-3. User input i.e the position of 'X' or 'O' is accepted and then the symbol is placed on the board
+3. User input i.e the position of 'X' or 'O' is accepted and then the symbol is placed on the board.

 # Project 2: Web Scraping with Python
 Required libraries: